Writing Machines: Computer Programming and Literature

 Compare offerings and share your lists with others.

 In the fall, students will learn basic skills in computer programming and literary studies.
-In winter quarter, we’ll further explore applications of the computer to work with narrative structures through deeper study and conceptual projects with text.
+In winter quarter, we'll further explore applications of the computer to work with narrative structures, building 3D virtual environments that reflect literary ideas and sensibilities, while deepening our study of and conceptual projects with text.
 The regular work of the program in both quarters will include lectures, literature seminars, computer programming workshops, and creative writing workshops inspired by writers who have used computers and mathematics to rethink the writing process.
 Students will also sharpen their college writing skills, develop critical reading strategies, and learn to contribute to productive seminars.

 This program is intended for students who are curious about programming or who are looking for an entry point into the computer science curriculum and would enjoy exploring intersections of computer programming and literature.
 This program is good preparation for the Computer Science Foundations program and also for the Literary Arts Foundations program.

 Students will have access to live and interactive lessons with the faculty and can also watch faculty-developed videos as needed or as they are able.
 Online small group work will also be a regular part of the work of the program.
 The faculty will be available for online office hours and one-on-one virtual support.
 Students are required to have reliable internet access and regular access to a computer.